auth0/docs/articles/api-auth/token-introspection/index.md

 Auth0 supports [OAuth 2.0 Token Introspection](https://tools.ietf.org/html/rfc7662), which allows a protected resource to query Auth0 to request the metadata attached to an OAuth 2.0 token.
 This is especially useful for [Application Specific Passwords (ASPs)](/api-auth/token-introspection/app-specific-passwords), which utilizes non-JWT tokens.

-::: note Because token instrospection is a means by which an API can verify a token, you do not need to configure any additional verification flows performed by the API.
-Additionally, for any existing authorization flows involving JWT access tokens, you do not need to update your processes to use token introspection.
+::: note
+For non-JWT access tokens, token introspection is not required
 :::

 ## Token Types

-You can use token introspection to request information for [**JWT access** tokens](/tokens/access-token), non-JWT access tokens, and [**refresh** tokens](/tokens/preview/refresh-token).
+You can use token introspection to request information for [**JWT access** tokens](/tokens/access-token), non-JWT access tokens, and [app-specific passwords](/api-auth/token-introspection/app-specific-passwords).

 ## Create an API Record with Auth0